JeremiasZimmerman213/RBTree-Project/RBTree.md

 Time complexity analysis:
 There are at most O(log n) recursions, since the height is bounded by O(log n), and the at each recursive step, there is a call to balance which is done in O(1), then the final time comlpexity of the insert function is O(log n)

+Remark:
+The functional implementation is slightly different than the more commonly found implemenations.
+Online simulators may implement different algorithms, thus doing the same sequence of inserts in the functional implementation and the other implementation might result in different RB-tree.
+However, the functional programming one remains valid as none of the 5 properties are violated after insertion.

 ### **Deletion:**